 Eating Meat Is The Norm Almost Everywhere

-On average, 86 percent of people surveyed for the Statista Global Consumer Survey in 39 countries said that their diet contained meat – highlighting, as Statista’s Katharina Buchholz notes, that despite the trend around meat substitutes and plant-based products, eating meat remains the norm almost everywhere in the world.
+On average, 86 percent of people surveyed for Statista’s Consumer Insights in 21 countries said that their diet contained meat – highlighting that despite the trend around meat substitutes and plant-based products, eating meat remains the norm almost everywhere in the world.

 You will find more infographics at Statista

-To satisfy the hunger for meat, 333 million tons of meat were produced worldwide in 2020.
+As Statista’s Katharina Buchholz reports, to satisfy the world’s hunger for meat, 340 million tons of it were produced globally in 2021.
 Because meat consumption typically increases as countries grow wealthier, that number has been rising.